lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ### Using Git Clone to Clone the Entire Repository

-1. Bring up a command shell prompt by opening an Xterm window or selecting an Xterm window that is already open.
+1. Bring up a command shell prompt by opening a terminal (such as xterm) or selecting a terminal that is already open.

-2. Create a "tutorials" directory where we can download the Face Detection tutorial and then change to it:
+2. In your top home directory, create a "tutorials" directory where we can download the Car Detection tutorial and then change to it:

 ```Bash
 mkdir tutorials